stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

-# Tekton Pipelines for application CI/CD
+# Tekton Pipelines for Application CI

 Changes required in application repository: